What Is An EMP?

 For mid-sized cages a metal filing cabinet or metal swing-door cabinet work well.
 These give you plenty of space for smaller items, but there is also room for slightly larger things like small generators, solar panels, or medical equipment.
 One way to finish off your cage is to line the inside with sheets of foam insulation or cardboard.

 For the largest cages you can line a room with sheet-metal or build an actual cage.
 The cage can be made from any conductive material so rebar or exposed copper wiring works well.
-A large enough faraday cage can protect an entire household’s electronics including a vehicle in some cases.
-Do not forget that you still must surround the items with a non-conductive material.
+A large enough faraday cage can protect an entire household’s electronics including a vehicle.
+Do not forget that you must still surround the items with a non-conductive material.

 The Big Picture